Ragdoll cat a glance

 It is always best to meet the Ragdoll in person and if possible, also the parents.

-Kittens should have been wormed, vaccinated and treated for parasites.
-Many breeders now opt to have kittens spayed or neutered before going to their new home.
-Kittens bounce back from this surgery.
+Ragdoll kittens shouldn’t leave their mother until they are at least twelve weeks old, by this time, they should have been wormed, vaccinated and treated for parasites.
+Most breeders now opt to have kittens spayed or neutered before going to their new home to prevent unwanted breeding.

 Get any guarantees in writing from the breeder.